 Multistage Filtration System (MSFS)

-Multistage Filtration Systems (MSFS) are used to reduce employee exposure to airborne dust by filtering and cleaning contaminated air in high-dust environments.
-This leading practice focuses on applying layered filtration to remove dust particles more effectively, improving air quality and supporting compliance with occupational exposure limits.
+Multistage Filtration Systems (MSFS) are engineered to reduce employee exposure to airborne dust by filtering and cleaning contaminated air in high dust environments.
+This leading practice applies layered filtration technology to effectively remove dust particles of varying sizes, thereby improving air quality and supporting compliance with occupational exposure limits.

-In mining environments where dust is generated continuously, filtration systems form an important part of an integrated dust management strategy.
-A multistage approach uses more than one filtration layer or mechanism, allowing the system to capture larger particles first and progressively filter finer, respirable dust fractions in later stages.
+In mining environments where dust is generated continuously, MSFS forms a critical component of an integrated dust management strategy.
+The multistage approach employs more than one filtration layer or mechanism, allowing larger particles to be captured at initial stages, followed by the progressive removal of finer, respirable dust particles before clean air is returned to the work environment.

 Key benefits